-IN RESPONSE TO: How likely is your company to divest any operations or units within the next 12 months?
+IN RESPONSE TO: How will the overall valuations of U.S.-based M&A targets in 2019 compare to 2018?
 Impacts of Political Changes on M&A Activity We asked dealmakers if the 2018 U.S. midterm election results are impacting their M&A strategy for 2019.
 Over 80% of respondents say the midterm results will have no impact.
 Interestingly, respondents who say the midterms will impact their M&A strategy are about equally split on if the elections will make them more or less aggressive.